This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Exercising in the heat helps you become more comfortable with an uncomfortable setting.
 It forces you to push through the discomfort, thereby improving your tolerance for tough workouts.

-Research indicates that people who are more acclimated to the heat and fully hydrated have less body heat storage and perform optimally during exercise-heat stress.
+Research has indicated that people who are more acclimated to the heat and fully hydrated have less body heat storage and perform optimally during exercise-heat stress.

 2. Prepares you for competitive events